Leofric99/archivist/README.md

 ## Running the Script

-This script performs the main execution logic for the project.

-To run the script, use:
+To run the script, and view the main menu, use:

 ```bash
 python3 -m run